TomoCoder123/PropStop/README.md

 9. **Continuous Improvement and Testing:** Regularly update and test the model to ensure its accuracy and relevance in changing scenarios.

 10. **Incorporation of Category Combinations** Test combinations of stats like PTS+REBS for more comprehensive models.

+11. **Pace Data and Advanced Defensive Data** Experiment with teams' pace and defensive ratings
 ## Getting Started